Quote and fabulous humor by Einstein

 Guane where a Cuban learned of the well, travelled there but was told he could not succeed in retrieving the treasure if he did not honour the dead first.
 He died (and with him the location) while travelling back with the artifacts needed to perform the ceremony.

-••• If one wants to dig into local legends further, one may find some as-yet unproven Atlantis-like claims of a sunken city located between Guanahacabibes and the Yucatan peninsula.
+••• In May 2001, engineer Paulina Zelitzky (photo left), President, Advanced Digital Communications (ADC), Victoria, B. C., Canada.
+If one wants to dig into local legends further, one may find some as-yet unproven Atlantis-like claims of a sunken city located between Guanahacabibes and the Yucatan peninsula.
 Serious scientific folks working with Cuba's Exploramar discovered at depths of 600 to 750 meters northwest of Cabo San Antonio a group of unusual megalithic structures which they have named MEGA.
-The Cuban government's environment web site — medioambiente.cu — shows an extensive research report on these megaliths > here.
+The Cuban government's environment web site — medioambiente.cu — used to show an extensive research report on these megaliths.
 More in English from Canada's Advanced Digital Communications on > this page <

 La Habana (Prensa Latina) — Some 167 museologists from 12 countries noted the high value of Cuba's underwater archeology, due to its unprecedented capacity to preserve the submerged cultural and patrimonial wealth at the Fourth Ibero-American Meeting of Museums and Historic Centers in Havana in May 2007.